 - Timestamp - Required.
 The date of your news article.
 Time is typically not needed, but you can add it if you have one.
 This date should be the date the article appears(ed) on your site.
 This field requires special formatting described below.

 - Image - Optional, but strongly recommended.
 News articles look best when they have an associated image.
-For best results, images should be landscape/horizontal in format, and a good quality of resolution.
+For best results, images should be landscape/horizontal in format, and good quality of resolution.
 Campus Suite handles optimizing the images for you.
 You need to upload the images into a directory on your website and specify the directory ID in front of the filename if you want to import news releases with an image.
 More on that below.

 - Caption - Optional.
 A caption for the associated image.

 - Tags - Optional.
 You can tag your news articles so they come directly in already tagged.
-Note: The tag(s) must be added in your site via the tag manager before the import sheet will process.
+Note: The tag(s) must be added to your site via the tag manager before the import sheet will process.

 - Abstract - Optional.
 This is a brief description of your news article.
 The abstract text shows out on the listing views and in widgets before the news article is clicked on.